StackGen: Generating Stable Structures from Silhouettes via Diffusion: Experiments

+The Tran-VAE baseline (Fig.~\ref{fig:baselines} (left)) employs a Transformer-based variational autoencoder with two encoder layers and four decoder layers, matching the total number of layers (six) in \alg's diffusion model.
+All three learning-based model including \alg using the same batch size and training epoch to make fair comparison.

+The transformer-based baselines (Tran-Reg and Tran-VAE) have positional encodings added to the shape embeddings, whereas \alg does not.
+This is because the diffusion models can differentiate different instances of the same block by their distinct noisy poses.

 To quantify the diversity of predicted poses, we analyze the predicted results by obtaining a per-layer block list arranged from left to right.
 Two constructions are considered distinct if their layered block lists differ.
-The diversity metric is then defined as the number of distinct poses sample poses generated for a given input divided by the total number of samples taken.
-Figure~\ref{fig:silhouettes-vs-generated-stack--diversity} contains two scenes with average diversity of 83.33\%.
+The diversity score is then defined as the number of distinct poses sample poses generated for a given input divided by the total number of samples taken.
+For example, Figure~\ref{fig:silhouettes-vs-generated-stack--diversity} contains two scenes with average diversity score of $\frac{5}{6}=$ 83.33\%.

 For stability evaluation, we spawn blocks according to their generated poses, observe their subsequent behavior (i.e., using a simulator for non-real-world experiments), and check whether any of the blocks fall to a layer below where they began, which would lead the sample to be classified as unstable.
-To assess silhouette consistency, we extract the silhouette of the generated structure after running forward dynamics, compute the intersection over union (IoU) for the silhouettes from three different views (front, side, and top, shown in Table~\ref{tab:three-side-iou}), and then calculate the average IoU across these views.
+To assess silhouette consistency, we extract the silhouette of the generated structure after running forward dynamics, compute the intersection over union (IoU) for the silhouettes from three different views (front, side, and top, shown in Figure~\ref{fig:stats_res_fig} left), and then calculate the average IoU across these views.
 Unstable (collapsed) structures receive an IoU of zero.

-We evaluated all three models using our pretrained CNN block list predictor on 500 scenes, with three samples generated per scene.
-Since \algacro achieved a diversity level of $60.47\%$, we set $\sigma=0.6$ in the Greedy-Random Baseline to match this diversity level.
-As shown in Table \ref{tab:compare-models}, \algacro significantly outperforms the baselines in both stability and IoU.
+We evaluated all five models using our ground-truth and pretrained CNN block list predictor on 500 scenes, with three samples generated per scene.
+Since \alg achieved a diversity level of $60.47\%$, we set $\sigma=0.6$ in the Brute-Force and Greedy-Random baselines to match this diversity level.
+As shown in Table~\ref{tab:methods-comparison} and Figure~\ref{fig:stats_res_fig}, \alg significantly outperforms the baselines in both stability and IoU.